manishkatyan/bbb-mp4/README.md

 **How it works?**

 When you execute `node bbb-mp4`, Chrome browser is opened in the background with the BigBlueButton playback URL in a Virtual Screen Buffer, the recording is played and the screen is recorded WEBM format.
-After compeltion of recording, FFMEG is used to convert to MP4 and moved to ``` copyTopath ```.
+After compeltion of recording, FFMEG is used to convert to MP4 and moved to `/var/www/bigbluebutton-default/record`.
+You can change value of `copyToPath` from .env

 ##  Install

+1. xvfb (`apt install xvfb`)
+2. Google Chrome stable
+3. FFmpeg
+4. latest version of node
+5. Everything inside `dependencies_check.sh` (run `./dependencies_check.sh` to install all)

+The latest Google Chrome stable build should be use.

 1. Install XVFB
 ```sh